-The Churchill Downs is a Thoroughbred horse racing track famously known for being the host of the Kentucky Derby in south Louisville, Kentucky.
-The first Derby at Churchill in 1875.
+The Churchill Downs is a Thoroughbred horse racing track famously known for being the host of the Kentucky Derby on Central Avenue in south Louisville, Kentucky.
+The first Derby at Churchill was in 1875.
 From this time on the track has also been the host of the Breeders’ Cup on nine different occasions.
 This racetrack is able to hold up to 170,000 racing fans.

 This racetrack is highly respected and honored in the sport of horse racing.
-In 2009, the Churchill Downs was ranked the number 5 Thoroughbred racetracks in all of North America by the Horseplayers Association of North America.
+In 2009, Churchill Downs was ranked the number 5 Thoroughbred racetrack in all of North America by the Horseplayers Association of North America.

-You need to know more about the most favorite traditional horse racing in the planet know by Kentucky Derby Run for the Roses at Churchill Downs racetrack in south Louisville, Kentucky, United States.
-The Kentucky Derby day always started on the first Saturday of May detail below.
+You need to know more about the most favorite traditional horse racing on the planet known as Kentucky Derby Run for the Roses at Churchill Downs racetrack in south Louisville, Kentucky, United States.
+The Kentucky Derby day always started on the first Saturday of May detailed below.

 TV: NBC Sports Live, 2:30 p.m. – 7:30 p.m.